dstackai/benchmarks/Deepseek-R1/README.md

  *Note: To analyze throughput and latency performance across increasing output token lengths, request concurrency is fixed at 128.*

 ### Prefix Caching
+To test prefix caching ability, about 62.5% of each ~3200-token prompt (i.e., 2000 out of 3200 tokens) is a repeated prefix across multiple requests.

 - H200-vLLM outperforms all other configurations in online throughput, TTFT and End to End Latency with Prefix Cached.

 - H200-vLLM's performs TPOT degrades when Prefix Cached, while Sglang performs better in TPOT with both Mi300 and H200 when Prefix Cached.